 Three days this mid-January might just be the right time to experience firsthand some of the most exquisite roses.
-From January 14 to 16, De Ruiter East Africa opens its facility’s doors in Naivasha for growers, traders, florists, and anyone ardent about flowers to experience their innovation in rose breeding.
+From January 14 to 16, De Ruiter East Africa opens its facility’s doors in Naivasha for growers, traders, and florists to visit and experience their innovation in rose breeding.

 The De Ruiter Open Days present an opportunity to see and feel the breeder’s roses, both new and established ones.
 Such include premium and standard roses, exquisite spray roses, and even an assortment of other flowers, alongside a few other surprises.